Eric Keenleyside: Early life

-Eric was born in St. Stephen, New Brunswick, grew up in London, Ontario, and spent time in Brisbane, Australia.
+Eric Keenleyside was born in St. Stephen, New Brunswick, grew up in London, Ontario, and spent time in Brisbane, Australia.
 He received a Bachelor of Fine Arts (acting) from the University of Windsor (Ontario, Canada) in 1980 and apprenticed at the Stratford Shakespeare Festival.
 He has lived and worked in Toronto, Los Angeles, and Vancouver.

 Career

-In the early and mid 1990s he appeared in series such as Street Justice, Hawkeye, Madison, Highlander: The Series and Titanic.
+In the early and mid 1990s, Keenleyside appeared in series such as Street Justice, Hawkeye, Madison, Highlander: The Series and Titanic.
 In 1999, he appeared in Guy Ferland's comedy film Delivered.
 He appeared in an episode of The King of Queens in 2000.
 In 2006, Keenleyside appeared in the TV film Murder on Pleasant Drive.

-In 2007 he played Robert Doherty in the short-lived ABC series Traveler and in 2010 played Bob Overton in the series Hellcats.

-In 2013 he starred in the direct-to-video action film The Package alongside "Stone Cold" Steve Austin and Dolph Lundgren.

-He also recurred as Maurice, father of Belle, in the popular ABC show Once Upon a Time.
+In 2007, Keenleyside played Robert Doherty in the short-lived ABC series Traveler and in 2010 played Bob Overton in the series Hellcats.
+In 2013, he starred in the direct-to-video action film The Package alongside "Stone Cold" Steve Austin and Dolph Lundgren.
+He also recurred as Maurice French, father of Belle (Emilie de Ravin), on the popular ABC show Once Upon a Time.

 Personal life

-Eric mostly lives in Tsawwassen, British Columbia, Canada with his wife Peg and their two children.
+Keenleyside mostly lives in Tsawwassen, British Columbia, Canada with his wife Peg Christopherson and their two children.